-1303.3.2 Mechanical Joints
+1303.3.2 Mechanical joints.
 Mechanical joints utilizing an elastomeric and/or compression seal are not permitted.

-1303.3.3 Threaded Joints
+1303.3.3 Threaded joints.
 Threads shall conform to ASME B1.20.1.
-Pipe-joint compound or tape shall be applied on the male threads only and shall be compatible for application on the piping material and fluid.
+Pipe-joint compound or tape shall be applied on the male threads only.